audrey-b/simanalyse/README.md

 ## Saving to file

-When running simulation studies, it is often preferable to save results to file so they can be loaded and modified at a later time.
-You may save results to file by specifying arguments for the paths to use in each function, or more simply by specifying the path using options(sims.path =), as follows:
+When running simulation studies, it is often preferable to work from disk to keep a copy of all the results.
+You may save results to file by specifying a path argument in functions, or more simply by specifying the path using options(sims.path =), as follows:

 ``` r
 set.seed(10L)